-2.6 The period April 2019 to March 2024 is covered in this update of the five year housing land supply.
+2.6 The period April 2021 to March 2026 is covered in this update of the five year housing land supply.
 Previous guidance, prior to publication of the NPPF, required a forward looking trajectory.
-Information is therefore also presented for the period April 2019 to March 2025, to ensure a full five year supply can be demonstrated.
+Information is therefore also presented for the period April 2021 to March 2027, to ensure a full five year supply can be demonstrated.
+The calculation of the deliverable housing supply for the period to 2027 is shown in Appendix 3.